 • wearing synthetic and tight underwear;

-• long-term adverse effects of physical factors (work in warm, humid rooms, etc.).
+• long-term adverse effects of physical factors (work in warm, damp rooms, etc.).

 Symptoms

-Thrush is manifested by severe burning and itching in the vulva and vagina.
-These symptoms are accompanied by the appearance of a discharge that is characteristic of candidiasis, white.
-For thrush, a heterogeneous consistency of secretions with small lumps resembling grains of cottage cheese is typical.
+Thrush is manifested by severe burning and itching in the area of the external genitalia and vagina.
+These symptoms are accompanied by the appearance of a white discharge characteristic of candidiasis.
+Thrush is characterized by a heterogeneous consistency of discharge with small lumps resembling grains of cottage cheese.
 The discharge may have a sour odor.
-Many women suffering from thrush note an increase in the amount of discharge after intercourse, water procedures, at night.
-Redness of the labia minora is often observed, sometimes - swelling of the labia minora and large labia, which can reach the anus.
-Puffiness and inflammatory changes in the vaginal mucosa with thrush lead to the fact that during intercourse a woman experiences pain.
-Soreness of urination may be noted.
+Many women suffering from thrush note an increase in the amount of discharge after sexual intercourse, water procedures, and at night.
+Redness of the labia minora is often observed, and sometimes swelling of the labia minora and majora is observed, which can reach the anus.
+Swelling and inflammatory changes in the vaginal mucosa during thrush lead to pain during sexual intercourse.
+There may be painful urination.

 Quite often there is an erased course of thrush, when its clinical manifestations are mild or only one of the indicated symptoms is present.
-Symptoms of thrush can spontaneously disappear with the onset of menstrual flow, since during this period the vaginal environment shifts to the alkaline side, which is less favorable for fungi.
+Symptoms of thrush can spontaneously resolve with the appearance of menstrual flow, since during this period the vaginal environment shifts to an alkaline side, less favorable for fungi.
 However, thrush can also become chronic.
-Its relapses, as a rule, occur at least 4 times a year and usually occur a week before the onset of menstruation.
+Its relapses, as a rule, occur at least 4 times a year and usually occur a week before the start of menstruation.
 Chronic thrush is much more difficult to treat and can lead to complications.
-A combination of thrush with other infectious lesions of the vagina (ureaplasmosis, chlamydia, genital herpes and etc.).
+It is possible to combine thrush with other infectious lesions of the vagina (ureaplasmosis, chlamydia, genital herpes and etc.).

-Taking into account the area of damage to the disease, the following types of candidiasis are distinguished:
+Taking into account the area affected by the disease, the following types of candidiasis are distinguished:

 1. Surface.